ow2-proactive/programming/examples/osgi/README.txt

   - librariesBundle.jar
   - proactiveConnectorBundle.jar

-When this is done, the script oscar.[bat|sh] can be run
+When this is done, the script felix.[bat|sh] can be run